 Microsoft released Windows 7 Patch KB4493132 to enable the end of support notifications.
 The giant has already launched some ways to keep customers informed about upcoming changes.
 Microsoft has confirmed that it will show users the end of Windows 7 support announcements in 2020 so that everyone knows about the risks of using an OS that does not have these changes and updates.

 It is reported that these ads will be displayed on Windows 7 machines from April 18., which involves support notifications to tell users about future changes.

-Users will have to be aware that this update was set to install automatically at first, but now has been set to install as optional update.
+Users will have to be aware that this update was set to install automatically, but now it has been installed as an optional update.

-In order to avoid these ads from appearing, we have a fix
+To avoid these ads from appearing, we have a fix.

-- Click on Notify 1, and on the bottom left pane, click disable.
+#3.
+Click on Notify 1, and in the bottom left pane, click disable.
 Repeat the same with Notify 2

-- Alternatively, when the update window appears, click on Do not remind me again
+#4.
+Alternatively, when the update window appears, click on Do not remind me again.